 What might affect my test results?

-Having a history of chickenpox or vaccination against the disease can affect your
+Having a history of chickenpox or vaccine against the disease can affect your results.

 How do I get ready for this test?